mrakgr/Spiral-Q/readme.md

 I also tested the library on the unpotimized LSTM and the result have been disappointing.
 It seems the scheduler is not good enough to extract much concurrency on its own, though I did observe a 10% speedup with 32 streams.
 Such bad luck.
 It does seem like I will get more mileage out the union type at any rate.

 I can confirm that my idea of how Cuda event synchronization works is pretty much correct.
 I am sure of it now.

+UPDATE 4/24/2016: I have to do yet another rewrite.
+The Cuda scheduler is quite poor and in the linear_layer_test.fsx, I've verified that concurrency works much better when the streams are reused.
+Tsk.

+If I had to make a wish in cuDNN I would like if they could make optimized linear layers.
+Currently one optimization I could not do myself would be to have gemm do atomic adds to the output arrays.
+That would be greatly helpful.
+I really do not feel like allocating temporary arrays for the linear layer.

+Hopefully this will be the last rewrite.
+I think I have a full idea of how to do automatic concurrency efficiently now, though this is hardly the end of optimization.
+The trouble with concurrent (and parallel) programming is that for a given problem, changing the inputs changes the structure of the problem.
+An AI working at 1000x speed of meat brain would have a strong advantage in getting the most juice out of available hardware.
+It is annoying to be the biggest bottleneck in programming.

+With any luck, when I scale up the RNNs in depth and multiple dimensions, the benefits of what I am doing now will become clear.
+Out of all the optimizations, [the wavefront iteration](https://devblogs.nvidia.com/parallelforall/optimizing-recurrent-neural-networks-cudnn-5/) from the linked post might be the easiest one to do.
+A simple and general, if relatively inneficient way of doing it would be to store all the (i,j) tuples in an array and sort them by Manhattan distance from (0,0).